nanobox-io/nanobox-docs/source/app-config/boxfile/web.html.md

 ## Port Mapping
 Nanobox allows to do define on which ports your web component listens for connections over tcp and udp protocols.

+#### HTTP/HTTPS Ports
-*Note:* Custom http/https ports cannot be specified.
+Custom http/https ports cannot be specified.
 All http requests connect on port 80 and all https requests on port 443.
 Both forward to your app on port 8080. **Your app must listen on port 8080 to connect to the public network over http/https.**

 #### ports
 ```yaml